Nimba myotis: Habitat

 M. nimbaensis is believed to only inhabit a small geographic range, the Nimbian Mountain range.
 The range has lowland rainforests with the slopes covered by grass land vegetation.
 The Guinea, Liberia, and Côte d'Ivoire boundary is formed as a result of the Cavalla and Nuon rivers that run through the mountain range.
 Home to thousands of endangered species the Nimbia Mountains support exceptional biodiversity which also includes many other bat species.
 Temperatures can range from 27 degrees in the day to dropping to around 10 degrees at night.
 The mountains contain large amounts of iron-ore deposits that caused Liberian Mineral companies to mine in the Guinean section of the range, and that is why the research team was on sight in the mountain range.
-M. nimbaensis and H. lamottei live in the abandoned mining caves and use the tunnels as their passage ways to travel throughout the mines.
+M. nimbaensis and H. lamottei live in the abandoned mining caves and use the tunnels as their passageways to travel throughout the mines.
 The team was sent as part of a plan to find ways for the species to travel through the mountains if the mines were to eventually collapse.
 They are on the critically endangered list.